supriyanta/GBlog/README.md

 # GBlog
->A backend implementation of a blog app where you can get real-time updates from story of a particular topic when someone publishes a new story.
+>A backend implementation of a blog app where you can get realtime updates from story of a particular topic when someone publishes a new story.

 # User Guide